bgdawes/dotfiles/linux_documentation/linux_notes.md

 I'm still not quite sure how stow works but I've got it to work the way I want it to work.
 In the example above I had to use the -t command to get the symlink established.
 I think this might be because the file I wanted to stow is in /etc/?
 Regardless, next time you want to stow something, hopefully this will help.

 Reference that helped me to understand stow a little better: https://gist.github.com/andreibosco/cb8506780d0942a712fc

+## RetroArch {#retroarch}

+RetroArch is awesome but it's tricky to configure and I've been having so much fun with it that I want to document how I've set this up (from what I can remember).

+Install `retroarch`, `retroarch-assets-xmb`, `retroarch-assets-ozone`, and `gamemode`.

+Run `retroarch` and change the user interface to 'ozone'.
+Navigate to Settings > User Interface > Menu (all the way at the bottom of the menu).
+Restart.

+In the GUI, 'enter' cycles forward through the menus and 'backspace' cycles back.

+Enable 'Game Mode'.
+Navigate to Settings > Latency > Game Mode (all the way at the bottom of the menu.)
+Switch it to on.
+Restart

+Download cores, assets, controller profiles, cheats, databases, overlays, and shaders with the 'online updater'.
+If you don't see this in the main menu then update the `~/.config/retroarch/retroarch.cfg` file and update this line to be `menu_show_core_updater = "true"`.

+Import games and update thumbnails.
+I have no idea how I did this but it can't be too hard.

+### Configure Cores

+After loading a game, hit F1 (I kinda can't believe this works because I have sxhkd assigned to F1 for bspwm) and it'll bring up the 'quick menu'.

+Add shaders: I've only been playing cores 16-bit and below so the shader `/shaders/shaders_glsl/crt/crt-royale-fake-bloom-intel.glslp` works great for all of them.

+Configure joysticks: this was tricky.
+I have a NES and SNES gamepad that `udev` recognizies as the same thing.
+I set global controls for the SNES gamepad and then set specific controls for the NES core and SNES core.
+You should be able to figure this out.
+Just remember to set 'core specific' gamepad controls.
+I also bought a sega genesis controller and it has a different udev profile and basically configured itself so that's cool.

+Add overlays: overlays are fun. yay. the only worth overlays availavble via retroarch online updater are for the NES / SNES.

+Save Core configuration: you should be able to figure this out.

 ---